genderkit/genderkit/_articles/gnrh-agonists.md

 {% endcapture %}
 {% include hrt-funding specifics=specifics travel="yes" %}

+### How do I use GnRH agonists?

+Most GnRH agonists are injections.
+Usually you will be able to get a doctor or a nurse to perform the injection for you.

+If you need to administer your injection yourself, Brighton Health and Wellbeing Centre have a video guide on how to do this for [intramuscular injections](https://www.brightonhealthandwellbeingcentre.co.uk/selfcare/nebido-decapeptyl-injections) like Triptorelin (Decapeptyl) or Leuprorelin (Prostap).
+Subcutaneous injections will require a different technique.

 ### What kinds are there?

 Commonly used GnRH agonists in the UK are Goserelin (Zoladex), Triptorelin (Decapeptyl) and Leuprorelin (Prostap).
 Certain clinicians also offer Buserelin (Suprecur/Suprefact) and Nafarelin (Synarel).